 Ensure you have a reasonably recent backup while keeping cloud storage spends and disk drives running optimally by not backing up hourly (unless you need to).

 3. Choose the Right Tools

 You need to consider a full and robust backup solution like Liquid Web’s Acronis Cyber Backup.
 Having a backup solution is one thing, but having a backup solution that restores quickly will lessen the downtime your business experiences, decreasing potential revenue and reputation effects.

 Fully encrypted backups with Acronis are also available.

 4. Have Multiple Backups

-Don’t rely on your local backup solution to keep your data safe.
-Employ the use of multiple backups, including a local backup, a control panel backup, along with an offsite backup using a service like Acronis Cyber Backup or similar.
-That way, in case multiple disasters happen, you are sure to have your data secure.
+To keep your data safe, don’t only rely on your local backup solution, such as a pocket HDD or an on-server backup.
+Instead, employ multiple backups, including a local backup, a control panel backup, and an offsite backup using a service like Acronis Cyber Backup or similar.
+That way, if multiple disasters happen, you are sure to have your data secure.

 Keep up to date with the latest Hosting news.